Leveton/ruby_captivate/README.txt

 == DESCRIPTION:

-Process Adobe Captivate SWF files with Ruby.
+Process Adobe Captivate SWF files with Ruby on Rails 3.0+

-== FEATURES/PROBLEMS:

-In your Captivate instance, you must specify a target URL of http://www.<yourdomain.com>/ruby_captivate

-More detailed instructions on how to set up the reporting of results at the Captivate end can be found here: https://tv.adobe.com/watch/publish-and-track-results/reporting-using-lms-or-internal-server/

 == SYNOPSIS:
-Creates a "captivate_results" directory in the "doc" directory of your project.
-In "captivate_results", XML files containing the Captivate quiz results will be appear after a quiz completed.
-Creates the necessary route and controller upon calling "rails generate ruby_captivate:install"
+After completing a Captivate quiz, a "captivate_results" directory is autocreated beneith the "doc" directory of your project.
+In this "captivate_results" directory, XML files containing the Captivate quiz results will also be autocreated.
 After installation, take a Captivate quiz and check for a generated XML file in 'doc/captivate_results/'.
 You can then use the Nokogiri gem to parse the results. http://rubygems.org/gems/nokogiri

 == REQUIREMENTS:

-Tested on rails >= 3.0
+Rails >= 3.0

 == INSTALL:

+**In your Captivate instance, you must specify a target URL of http://www.<yourdomain.com>/internalreport**

+Detailed instructions on how to set all this up on the Captivate end can be found at: https://tv.adobe.com/watch/publish-and-track-results/reporting-using-lms-or-internal-server/

+gem install ruby_captivate
+add the gem to your gemfile and then run the generator:

 rails generate ruby_captivate:install

-== DEVELOPERS:

-After checking out the source, run:

-  $ rake newb

-This task will install any missing dependencies, run the tests/specs, and generate the RDoc.

 == LICENSE: